Bjoern-Hegstam/shopping-list-js/README.md

   * Shopping lists
   * Item types

+* User flow
+  * New user is registered
+  * Needs to be confirmed by admin before able to login
+  * Once logged in, can create new lists, add item types, add/remove items

+* User management - Available for admin users
+  * Navbar dropdown for admin [ItemTypes, Users]
+  * Admin can edit item types, delete users, change user role and confirm new users

 * Make navbar collapsible

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.
 (Flash error message over navbar?)